Skip to main content

 Maximum funding: Up to $600,000 (or 30% of your home’s value)

-A home equity investment gives you cash in exchange for a share in the future value of your home, but unlike a loan or HELOC, you don’t have the hassle of monthly payments or interest.
+A home equity investment gives you cash in exchange for a share in the future value of your home, but unlike a loan or HELOC, you don’t have the hassle of monthly payments.
 You can use the cash for anything you’d like, whether it’s purchasing equipment, making office renovations, or expanding operations.
 The timeline is also relatively quick, and once you’re approved, you can receive funds in as little as three weeks.1 At or before the end of the 10-year effective period, you’ll need to settle the investment — through a refinance, buyout with savings, or sale of your home.

 With all home equity products, a homeowner is putting their home on the line in hopes of fostering their business’ success.
 But what makes a home equity investment a bit different from the other options is the downside protection it offers.
 If the home value depreciates over time, the amount that’s owed to home equity investment providers like Hometap also goes down, and there’s no guaranteed return on its investment.
 And conversely, if a home sees rapid appreciation, Hometap’s upside is capped at 20 percent of the Investment per year.